ericmarrone/ice_and_fire/README.md

  updated_at: Wed, 14 Jun 2017 19:58:48 UTC +00:00>
 ```

-In some tests it will be important to have objects that have been saved to the database, which is where FactoryGirl's `create` method comes in handy.
+In some tests it will be important to have objects that have been saved to the database, which is where FactoryBot's `create` method comes in handy.
 As a side effect, you're now done and all your tests are passing!

 ```sh
 9 runs, 10 assertions, 0 failures, 0 errors, 0 skips